Selvom den irske økonomi forudses at vokse med 4 % i løbet af 2018, skaber Brexit fortsat økonomiske usikkerheder i landet.

 The Brexit decision casts its shadow

-However, due to the importance of the British market (which accounts for about 14% of Irish goods and 20% of services exports) the repercussions of the Brexit decision have started to affect business sentiment and certain Irish sectors, e.g. the depreciation of the pound sterling has already hurt Irish agricultural/food products to the UK.
-Therefore, a potential economic downturn in the UK and the outcome of the EU-UK negotiations in the coming two years (towards a “soft leave” or “hard leave”) will immediately affect Ireland´s economic performance.
+However, economic prospects are more uncertain than in the past.
+As the British market accounts for about 15% of Irish goods and 20% of services exports, a potential economic downturn in the UK and the outcome of the on-going EU-UK negotiations (towards a “soft leave” or “hard leave”) will in any case affect Ireland´s economic performance.